airbnb/streamalert/docs/source/faq.rst

 * Some SaaS products provide you access/audit logs in an S3 bucket
 * Many companies send logs to S3 or Glacier for long-term retention

-**Does StreamAlert support analytics, metrics or time series use-cases?**

-* No, there are many great opensource and commercial offerings in this space, including but not limited to Prometheus, DataDog and NewRelic.

 **What scale does StreamAlert operate at?**

 * StreamAlert utilizes Kinesis Streams, which can "continuously capture and store terabytes of data per hour from hundreds of thousands of sources" [1]